-If you loved books as a child, you know the feeling.
-Immersion isn’t the right word because that implies that you keep something for yourself.
+If you loved books when you were young, you know the feeling.
+Immersion isn’t the right word because it implies that you keep something of yourself.
 It’s more of a complete melting of lines.
 You are in the story.
 The story world is the real world.
 You are so lost that coming back to your mother’s world with the call of ‘dinner’s ready’ is absolutely confusing and annoying.
 For me it was anything from Boy’s Life to Spider-Man to Johnny Wins the Game to Ivanhoe.
-Mom and Dad wouldn’t let me stay up late enough to read my fill so I thwarted them like lots of kids do: I would wait until they were asleep, turn on the radio and, with my primitive ear pug, listen to the soothing strains of Herman’s Hermits, and read until I was done with the book.
+Mom and Dad wouldn’t let me stay up late to read my fill so I thwarted them like lots of kids do: I waited until they slept, reached over to turn on the radio and, with my primitive ear pug, listen to the soothing strains of Herman’s Hermits, and read until I was done with the book.

 What steals your joy as a grownup?